Nathan-Sinclair/Cybersecurity-Homelab-SIEM---Detection-Setup/README.md

 # Cybersecurity-Homelab-SIEM-Detection-Setup
 ## Purpose:
 Configured Wazuh SIEM and endpoint monitoring across Linux and Windows VMs, continuing from Cybersecurity Homelab: Building the Environment.
 Set up alerts for SSH authentication failures, WinRM logins, and sensitive file modifications to simulate real-world attack detection and response within a controlled lab environment.
-The next installment is Cybersecurity Homelab: Vulnerability & Attack Simulation.
+The next installment is Cybersecurity Homelab: Attack Simulation.

 ## Implementation:
 - Configured Wazuh SIEM on Security Server 2, integrating Linux and Windows agents.